gravitational/careers/challenges/offsec-engineer/challenge.md

 We will be evaluating the following:

-* Cloud security - Identifying and exploiting misconfigurations in cloud environments.
+* Cloud security - Identifying and exploiting misconfigurations in cloud environments
-* Kubernetes - Familiarity with containerized environments and their security boundaries.
+* Kubernetes - Familiarity with containerized environments and their security boundaries
 * Stealthiness - Awareness of your footprint

 Your scope is the Kubernetes environment running on the server.
 The following are out of scope: